microprediction/microprediction/crawler_examples/README.md

 ## Timemachines package examples

-Probably the easiest way to get a decent crawler going is by using the [timemachines](https://github.com/microprediction/timemachines) package.
+Probably the easiest way to get a decent crawler going is by using the [timemachines](https://github.com/microprediction/timemachines) package in conjunction with the [StreamSkater](https://github.com/microprediction/microprediction/blob/master/microprediction/streamskater.py) class.

 See [Bellehood Fox](https://github.com/microprediction/microprediction/blob/master/crawler_examples/bellehood_fox.py) for an example.